 Fluoride toothpaste is an effective method of reducing dental decay.
 It provides an additional benefit above that of fluoridated water.

 Most fluoridated toothpastes on sale in New Zealand contain 1000 ppm of fluoride (i.e. 0.221% sodium fluoride or 0.76% sodium monofluorophosphate).
 This is the recommended strength for adults and children, based on the consensus of many years of research on the effectiveness of different strengths of toothpaste.
-Adults should us a ‘pea’ sized amount and younger children should use just a smear of the same strength toothpaste on a small brush.
+Adults and children (6 and over) should us a ‘pea’ sized amount and children under 6 should use half a pea-sized amount of the same strength toothpaste on a small toothbrush.
 Children should be discouraged from swallowing or eating toothpaste.

 Water fluoridation is the process of adjusting the natural level of fluoride in the water supply to between 0.7 ppm and 1.0 ppm.
 This is the optimal amount that provides protection against tooth decay, and is recommended by the World Health Organization.